 Thank you for subscribing to e-News for Small Business an IRS email service.

-This message was distributed automatically from the mailing list e-News for Payroll Professionals.
+This message was distributed automatically from the mailing list e-News for Small Business.
 Please Do Not Reply To This Message

 To subscribe to or unsubscribe from another list, please go to the e-News Subscriptions page on the IRS website.